 - Unaccompanied Minors Lounge – strictly only children who are being transitted as Unaccompanied Minors

 Doha Airport is well-equipped for families.
-There are free strollers (but sometime can’t be found when you need them transiting in the middle of the night).
-You can also find family bathrooms, parents rooms for changing and feeding, plenty of play spaces, and activity nodes.
+You can find family bathrooms, parents rooms for changing and feeding, plenty of play spaces, and activity nodes.
 Seeking out the giant teddy bear art instalment is always a winner!

 There are limited sleeping options within DOH, but plenty nearby.

-There is one hotel located airside, the Oryx Doha Airport Transit Hotel.
-With 100 rooms of varying sizes from one beds to suites, they are suitable for families.
-With a minimum 5 hour stay, you’ll find among other things, water, wifi and complimentary access to the Vitality Wellness Centre.
+There are two hotels located on the airside.
+The first is Oryx Doha Airport Transit Hotel.
+With 100 rooms of varying sizes from one beds to suites, they are suitable for families (quads offer 2 single beds and 1 double).
+With a minimum 5-hour stay, you’ll find complimentary water, wifi and discounted access to the Vitality Wellness Centre.
 You can also order room services at the hotel.
+You’ll find this hotel quite centrally in Concourse B.

 Quiet Rooms at Doha International Airport

-If you want simply a quiet place to rest there are dedicated “Quiet Rooms” on Concourse A, B and C – but if you’re travelling with kids these are not really realistic options.
-Firstly, they separate men and women – and well – kids and quiet?
-BYO blanket from off the plane during transit as the aircon can be fierce.
+If you want a quiet place to rest, there are dedicated “Quiet Rooms” on Concourse A, B, and C—but if you’re travelling with kids, these are not really realistic options.
+Firstly, they separate men and women—and well, kids and quiet?
+BYO blanket from off the plane during transit, as the aircon can be fierce.

-Hamad International Airport sits on its own little peninsula, and strangely they seem to have built the entrance at the furthest possible point away from the city, so there are no hotels in the immediate vicinity of the airport.
+Hamad International Airport sits on its own little peninsula, and strangely, they seem to have built the entrance at the furthest possible point away from the city, so there are no hotels immediately near the airport.

 The closest hotels to transit to by taxi about 10 minutes away are:

-- Sharq Villa & Spa – a Ritz Carlton Hotel – beautiful luxury option
+- Sharq Villa & Spa – a Ritz Carlton Hotel – a beautiful luxury option

 - Oryx Rotana – good midrange option